*This post may contain affiliate links. Please see my disclosure for more details!*

 The drizzle is basically the same as how a lemon drizzle would behave, because you mix the cordial with some caster sugar.
 I always use a touch of sugar in my drizzles as I prefer it to just drizzling over the cordial (or lemon) on its own, but thats up to you.

-I feel the drizzle keeps the cake wonderfully ~moist~ and it gives it an extra kick of flavour.
+I feel the drizzle keeps the cake wonderfully moist and it gives it an extra kick of flavour.
 Drizzles really are the best things when it comes to keeping cakes fresh, and I use them quite often when I want to make a cake last, but with something like this its all about the flavour.

 You could try a flavoured elderflower cordial, or stick to a lemon drizzle, but I feel in this particular cake using a lemon drizzle would be a tad overpowering as elderflower is so delicate.

+I went for the elderflower buttercream as I thought it would be wonderful.
+Buttercream itself is sweet, but in a way adding in the elderflower cordial increases and decreases the sweetness.
 I don’t personally find cordial that sweet, but I know some people do.
 Its just as I have said before such a pleasant flavour.
 You just need to make a usual buttercream, and use the cordial to loosen it instead of water or milk.

 Lemon Elderflower Cake!